General Information of Coffee Grounds Pelleting

 |Total lignin(%)||33.6||Heat value(MJ/kg)||4619.2|

-1.Moisture: For most other raw materials, a wood dryer must be adopted because biomass wood pellet machine has a strict requirement for their water content, about 10%-15%, yet for the production of coffee residue biomass pellets, no such equipment is needed.
+1.Moisture: For most other raw materials, a wood dryer must be adopted because biomass wood pellet machine line has a strict requirement for their water content, about 10%-15%, yet for the production of coffee residue biomass pellets, no such equipment is needed.
 Its 12.2% of moisture is right within the standard range.

 2.Carbon: Generally speaking, more carbon content equals to better combustion feature and higher heat value.
 52.2% of coffee residues takes up the top place among various kinds of feedstock for biomass wood pellet machine.